Siftah/get_iplayer/installer.md

 Prior to version 4.3, the installer required the assistance of a CGI script to retrieve the download URLs for the various helper applications.
 The CGI script would be accessed by the installer for every helper application selected for installation.
 The former behaviour can be restored if the installer is built with /NOCONFIG (see [Useful Options](#useful) below).

 The CGI script is named `get_iplayer_setup.cgi` and is found in the **windows** directory of the `get_iplayer` Git repository along with the other installer-related files.
 The script is deployed in the directory corresponding to `http://www.infradead.org/cgi-bin/`.
-Deployment is performed as follows:
+Deployment is performed as follows (with placeholders for actual directory paths):

+1. Make deployment directory current

+    `$ cd $WEBROOT/cgi-bin`

-1. Back up the existing CGI script
+2. Back up the existing CGI script

+    `$ cp get_iplayer_setup.cgi get_iplayer_setup_20110828.cgi`

+    **NOTE:** Use a file name in the form `get_iplayer_config_YYYYMMDD.ini` to distinguish the backup from previous backups.

-2. Copy the new version of the CGI script into the appropriate directory.
+3. Copy the latest version of the CGI script into the directory

+    `$ cp $SOURCEPATH/get_iplayer_setup.cgi .`

+    **NOTE:** Installer version 4.2 and below used a CGI script named `get_iplayer.cgi`.
+Versions 4.3+ will expect the script, if deployed, to be named `get_iplayer_setup.cgi`.

 The CGI script only needs to be changed when the download URL for a helper application changes.
 See the [Auxiliary Files Reference](#auxref) below.